Melancholia (2011 film): Filming

 Principal photography began 22 July and ended 8 September 2010.
 Interior scenes were shot at Film i Väst's studios in Trollhättan, Sweden.
 It was the fourth time von Trier made a film in Trollhättan.
-Exteriors included the area surrounding the Tjolöholm Castle.
+Exteriors included the area surrounding the Tjolöholm Castle, in Halland, Sweden.
 The film was recorded digitally with Arri Alexa and Phantom cameras.
 Von Trier employed his usual directing style with no rehearsals; instead the actors improvised and received instructions between the takes.
 The camera was initially operated by von Trier, and then left to cinematographer Manuel Alberto Claro who repeated von Trier's movements.
 Claro said about the method: "[von Trier] wants to experience the situations the first time.
 He finds an energy in the scenes, presence, and makes up with the photographic aesthetics."
 Von Trier explained that the visual style he aimed at in Melancholia was "a clash between what is romantic and grand and stylized and then some form of reality", which he hoped to achieve through the hand-held camerawork.
 He feared, however, that it would tilt too much toward the romantic, because of the setting at the upscale wedding, and the castle, which he called "super kitschy".